-The records retention schedule is divided into functional categories.
-The categories do not correspond to divisions or departments because many record groups are used in departments and offices across campus.
-Each functional category includes multiple record series that prescribe the length of time the records must be kept, disposition requirements, and Primary Owners.
+The records retention schedule is divided into both functional and division categories.
+The functional categories do not correspond to divisions or departments, and represent record types that are commonly used in departments and offices across campus.
+All record categories describe the records covered, identify an owner and prescribe the length of time the records must be kept along with disposition requirements.

 Are there any exceptions to the retention periods listed on the retention schedule?